knowit/folk-webapp/backend/README.md

 ## Configuration

-Create your `.env` file with the contents:
+Create your `.env` file in the backend folder with the contents:

 > OAUTH_URL=''
 >